Creator Terms Conditions

 14.8.4 The Provider reserves the right, but shall have no obligation, to monitor the Customer's content for potentially infringing music and to remove such content or suspend the Customer's access to the Platform if the Provider believes, in its sole discretion, that such content may create liability for the Provider.

-14.8.5 The Customer acknowledges that the Provider does not provide any music licensing as part of the Services and that any background music functionality that may be available through the Platform does not include licensing rights for public performance or transmission.14.8.6 This indemnification obligation shall survive the termination of this Agreement.
+14.8.5 The Customer acknowledges that the Provider does not provide any music licensing as part of the Services and that any background music functionality that may be available through the Platform does not include licensing rights for public performance or transmission.

-15. Acknowledgements and warranty limitations
+15. Acknowledgements and Warranty Limitations

 15.1 The Customer acknowledges that complex software is never wholly free from defects, errors and bugs; and subject to the other provisions of this Agreement, the Provider gives no warranty or representation that the Hosted Services will be wholly free from defects, errors and bugs.